commonhaus/foundation/governance/ip-policy.md

 3. **Policy Modifications:** The CC, after notifying the Projects, may change contribution policies.

-4. **Additional Contribution Requirements:** A Project might enforce extra requirements, like being accompanied by a Commonhaus CLA.
+4. **Additional Contribution Requirements:** A Project might enforce extra requirements, like being accompanied by a CLA.

-5. **Intellectual Property Rights:** Membership in The Commonhaus does not imply any granting or receipt of intellectual property rights, except where stated by this policy, the Project Code License, or the Project Documentation License.
+5. **Intellectual Property Rights:** Membership in The Commonhaus Foundation does not imply any granting or receipt of intellectual property rights, except where stated by this policy, the Project Code License, or the Project Documentation License.

 The current version of this IP policy is available at [IP Policy][].